Spain court denies Dani Alves' appeal to be freed on bail - NewsBreak

 Spain court denies Dani Alves' appeal to be freed on bail

-MADRID (AP) — A Spanish court denied Dani Alves' appeal on Tuesday to be freed on bail while the investigation of a sexual assault accusation against the Brazilian soccer player continues.
+A Spanish court denied Dani Alves ' appeal on Tuesday to be freed on bail while the investigation of a sexual assault accusation against the Brazilian soccer player continues.

 The court ruled that Alves was a flight risk and must remain in prison during the investigation.
 A trial has not been set.